amrit110/amrit110.github.io/_posts/2021-04-26-git-worktree.md

 git clone --bare <https://github.com/you/your_repo.git> your_repo
 ```

-Now when you when change directory to your repo, you will notice that it doesn't
+Now when you change directory to your repo, you will notice that it doesn't
 look like your repo at all.
 There are all these files and folders like `HEAD`, `config`,
 `refs`, `worktrees`, etc. Don't Panic!
-This is a bare worktree, and the files and other
+This is a bare worktree of your repo, and the files and other
 stuff you see are what's needed in the local copy of the repo to enable you to use worktrees
 and take advantage of the corresponding workflow.